maialenz/movieQuiz/README.md

 - As a user I want to:

-    - Understand the game easily and have fun playing.
     - Be able to have the game rules available.
     - Be able to choose a theme.
     - Be able to start the quiz by clicking a single button.
-    - Play the game in various devices (mobile, tablet, desktop)
     - Be able to choose my answer from a multiple choise answer to each question.
     - See my score as I progress through the game
     - Know which question I am currently on